Why your company needs a Wellbeing policy

 Employers have legal duties to protect the health and safety of their staff, including a duty to ensure the health, safety and welfare of all employees as far as reasonably possible (The Health and Safety at Work Act 1974) and a requirement to assess risks to employees and take steps to avoid or reduce these risks (The Management of Health & Safety at Work Regulations 1999).

 These regulations cover mental health, safety, and risks, as well as physical.
-However, half of the cases of workplace-related illness reported in 2019/2020 were due to stress, depression or anxiety, which suggests that more needs to be done to focus on mental wellbeing at work.
+However, according to the Health and Safety Executive half of the cases of workplace-related illness reported in 2019/2020 were due to stress, depression or anxiety, which suggests that more needs to be done to focus on mental wellbeing at work.

 Your wellbeing policy is an important part of meeting these duties.
 It should set out how you ensure the health and safety of your employees, remind your managers of the importance of wellbeing, and help them to manage staff in a way consistent with your legal duties.
 It could also be used as evidence in a tribunal hearing.